Mikie Hayes | firstname.lastname@example.org | August 4, 2017

 Michael has seen firsthand the positive results that come from building a partnership between two leaders in their fields.

-“I’m very excited about bringing two cultures together that are very closely aligned, both of which focus on providing excellent care and espouse the patients first mentality.
+“I’m very excited about bringing two cultures together that are very closely aligned, both of which focus on providing excellent care and espouse the patients & families first mentality.
 This enabled us to uniquely operationalize this endeavor and service the needs MUSC had.
 It also allows us to identify those patient populations that may be underserved right now and find a way to serve them in the future through MUSC Health at Home.”

 MUSC Chief Affiliations and Business Transformation Officer, Mark Lyles, M.D., said MUSC couldn’t have partnered with a better entity than BAYADA.